rubenvb/Twist/Readme.md

 linking times, while execution speed suffers (which shouldn't matter too much when debugging).
 Hard linking is more useful when releasing a final application to the more general public.

+# 4. Example code

+The "demo" subdirectory contains simple demo programs to showcase features that have reached a working state.
+It is an ideal place to follow the development of the compiler and language.